Yui007/harmonyscan-downloader/README.md

 ## ⚙️ Configuration

-Settings are stored in `config.json` and can be modified via the interactive menu or directly:
+Settings are stored in `config.json` and can be modified via the GUI settings or CLI:

 | Setting | Default | Description |
 |---------|---------|-------------|